The Role of IGFs Hormone in Glucose Metabolism and Diabetes Prevention

 An infographic showing the role of IGFs in Type 2 Diabetes management.

 Research suggests reduced hepatic IGF-I production can result in high insulin levels and poor glucose regulation in experimental models, characteristics observed in metabolic studies.
 Laboratory findings indicate both low and high IGF-I levels are linked to an increased likelihood of insulin resistance in research settings, illustrating its role in metabolic balance.
 This complex relationship shows both extremes of IGF-I levels associated with metabolic parameters in experimental contexts.
+GH excess can lead to abnormal tissue growth and metabolic disturbances, while GH resistance may impair the effectiveness of IGF-I in regulating glucose metabolism.

 Elevated IGF-1 levels are associated with an increased risk of various health conditions, including different types of cancer and cardiovascular diseases, emphasizing the importance of managing IGF-1 levels to reduce this risk.
+Decreased bone density is a potential complication of both GH and IGF-1 imbalances, contributing to osteoporosis risk in metabolic disorders.

 Studies suggest increased IGF-1 bioavailability decreases insulin resistance occurrence in laboratory models, indicating optimal IGF-I levels appear significant for metabolic parameters.
 Research shows high IGF-1 levels are linked to better metabolic control in experimental settings.
 Laboratory findings suggest IGF-1 acts as an insulin sensitizer, enhancing insulin sensitivity in research models.